markmcguire011/Sentennial/posts/articles/LSTM.md

 Traditional financial models like ARIMA and GARCH once ruled time series forecasting, but their Achilles' heel has always been long-term dependencies.
 Recurrent Neural Networks (RNNs) attempted to address this but suffered from the vanishing gradient problem, where crucial past information was lost in the depths of backpropagation[^02].
 Enter LSTMs.

-## I: The Core of Memory-How LSTMs Work
+## I. The Core of Memory-How LSTMs Work

 The LSTM network is designed to address the vanishing gradient problem by introducing a memory cell that can maintain long-term dependencies.
 At the core of the LSTM is its sophisticated gating mechanism, which enables it to retain, modify, and output relevant information over long sequences.